w3c/WebPlatformWG/WorkMode.md

 The group's [mail lists](#participation-and-communication) are only to be used for technical discussions of the group's specifications and related resources such as test cases.

-**Discussions related to general W3C-wide processes and policies are not appropriate for any of Web Platform' mail lists and as such, discussions on those subjects are considered "off-topic"**.
+**Discussions related to general W3C-wide processes and policies are not appropriate for any of the group's mail lists and as such, discussions on those subjects are considered "off-topic"**.

-**Here is a list of documents and topics that are explicitly off-topic for Web Platform' mail lists, including one or more appropriate discussion forums that may be used**:
+**Here is a list of documents and topics that are explicitly off-topic for the group's mail lists, including one or more appropriate discussion forums that may be used**:

 * **[W3C Document and Software License](http://www.w3.org/Consortium/Legal/copyright-software) and Copyright issues**:  the [Revising W3C Process Community Group](//www.w3.org/community/w3process/); the [W3C Advisory Board](//www.w3.org/2002/ab/); the [W3C Advisory Committee](//www.w3.org/2005/10/Process-20051014/organization#AC)
 * **[W3C Process Document](//www.w3.org/2015/Process-20150901/):** the [Revising W3C Process Community Group](//www.w3.org/community/w3process/); the [W3C Advisory Board](//www.w3.org/2002/ab/); the [W3C Advisory Committee](//www.w3.org/2015/Process-20150901/#AC)
 * **[W3C Patent Policy](//www.w3.org/Consortium/Patent-Policy-20040205/):** the [Revising W3C Process Community Group](//www.w3.org/community/w3process/); the [Patent and Standards Interest Group](//www.w3.org/2004/pp/psig/)
 * **[Technical Report Publication Pules](//www.w3.org/2005/07/pubrules) (Pubrules):** the [Revising W3C Process Community Group](//www.w3.org/community/w3process/)
-**We expect everyone using Web Platform' mail lists to please respect this policy.**
+**We expect everyone using the group's mail lists to please respect this policy.**

 ## IRC